chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 test <- data[-train_ind, ]
 ```

+### Cox Proportional Hazards Model

 #### Right Censored Data Model

 First, we fit a simple Cox model predicting attrition from academia from a categorical predictor of tenure status at workforce entry.
-We assume here that we know exact event times (not the interval).
 We employ the efron method of dealing with ties, although other popular methods (e.g., breslow method) are available.
 The Efron approximation is more accurate when dealing with tied death times, and is as efficient computationally.

-These data are also censored (partially) on the left.
-Specifically, we know that individuals entered academia between two study waves, but we do not know the particular entry year.
-So we make an assumption for all of our models that time of entry was one year prior to the first wave when we observe their participation in academia.
-In other words, we assume that they entered the position midway through the previous interval.
-This will be about right on average.

 The Surv function here frames censoring as follows.
 It assumes that individuals entered the study halfway through the previous interval.
 It treats censoring from the "EndDate"--that is, the last year he or she was still employed.
 Censoring, of course, happens after that point, so an individual who enters in year 0, remains in the study through year 2 in its entirely and subsequently drops out between year 2 and 4 would be coded as "3+."
 There are two years for the full interval, plus the extra entry year.